Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ![LangManagementTool](langmanagementtool.PNG)

-Selecting web compontents and hitting search will yield the above table.
+Selecting "Web Components" from the Tool Package dropdown and hitting search will yield the above table.
 The table has 6 columns:
 - Package
 - Collection
 - Term Name
 - Term Type Default Value
-- Custome Value
+- Custom Value

 **Package**
 This is the tool package.
 When using OSLO with webcomponents your tool package will always be "WebComponents"